Parable #32. Lost (Prodigal) Son:

 [Lukas 15:25] At that time his eldest son was in the field.
 When he returned, as he came near the house, he heard the sound of music and dancing.
 He called to one of the boys and asked what was going on.
 The boy answered him, “Your brother has come, so your father butchered the fattened calf because he has returned to him alive and well.”
 This angered the eldest son and he refused to enter the house.
 Then his father came out to talk with him.
 The son said to his father, “Look—-For many years I have been working for you, and I have never transgressed your commandments.
 But in all this time, you have never given me a calf so that I could celebrate with my friends.
 Now here comes this son of yours, who has wasted your inheritance with prostitutes, and you slaughtered the fattened calf for him!”

 וַיֹּאמֶר אֵלָיו בְּנִי אַתָּה תָּמִיד עִמָּדִי וְכֹל אֲשֶׁר־לִי לְךָ הוּא׃ אֲבָל אָחִיךָ הִנֵּה רָאוּי לָשׂוּשׂ וְלִשְׂמֹחַ עָלָיו כִּי הָיָה מֵת וַיֶּחִי וְאֹבֵד וַיִּמָּצֵא׃

 [Lukas 15:31] The father said to him, “My son, you are always with me, and all I have is yours.
 But it is appropriate to celebrate and rejoice, for your brother was dead and now is alive.
 He was lost and now he is found.”

 The Prushim (Separated Ones, Pharisees) and Yehudim who were experts in the Law “grumbled” (as you recall the first Deliverer, Moses, was treated in a similar manner) among themselves against the Messiah (1, 2, 3, 4, 5, 6, 7).
 The Messiah is referred to by these elite religious leaders as “this man” (a contemptuous use of an impersonal pronoun).
-These religious leaders publicly protested that Rabbi Yeshua was not the “Moses to come” (promised Deliverer) who He claimed to be.
-Their proof that ‘this man’ was not the Messiah was that He liberally gave too much access of Himself to bad company—-the Messiah ate with sinners.
+These religious leaders publicly protested that Rabbi Yeshua was not the “Moses to come” (promised Deliverer) who he claimed to be.